Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 `alluxio.master.ufs.active.sync.max.activities` is the maximum number of activities in the UFS directory.
 Activity is a heuristic based on the exponential moving average of number of events in a directory.
-For example, if a directory had 100, 10, 1 event in the past three intervals.
+For example, if a directory had 100, 10, and 1 events in the past three intervals.
 Its activity would be `100/10*10 + 10/10 + 1 = 3`
 `alluxio.master.ufs.active.sync.max.age` is the maximum number of intervals we will wait before synchronizing the UFS and the Alluxio space.